AlexScriptMods/VehicleStar/README.md

 # VehicleStar [ALPHA]

-This tool allows you to record, play, and export custom vehicle paths in YVR format.<br>
+This GTAV mod allows you to record, play, and export custom vehicle paths in YVR format.<br>
 The mod is perfect for creating cinematic scenes and races.

 ## Download